Laxunie/review-site/README.md

 React as it is very easy to navigate through with the seperate components.
 (And that it is my main frontend framework of choice)

 ### Database
-- MongoDB
-For the NOSQL but also complex data structure setup.
+MongoDB for the NOSQL but also complex data structure setup.

 ### Auth
-- Firebase
 I like to use Firebase for my auth as it has all the functions built in and there is easy protected routing capabilities.

 ### Libraries